devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

 ## My Thoughts on Flutter

 I am guessing you could already pick up on my position regarding Flutter in the previous chapters.
 I am a Fan.
-The applications it produces run remarkably smooth and performance is usually one of the main drawbacks of cross-plattform frameworks [\[93\]](http://dl.gi.de/handle/20.500.12116/17386).
+The applications it produces run remarkably smooth and performance is usually one of the main drawbacks of cross-platform frameworks [\[93\]](http://dl.gi.de/handle/20.500.12116/17386).
 The trade-off used to be *less development cost* for *less performance*.
 With flutter this is no longer the case.

 I originally was not a fan of how State Management [\[12\]](https://flutter.dev/docs/development/data-and-backend/state-mgmt) in Flutter is handled.
 I am coming from native Android [\[16\]](https://developer.android.com/) development an the switch from imperative to declarative thinking took a little while for me.
 I now understand that the design of Flutter has one central goal: Maximize performance [\[94\]](https://flutter.dev/docs/resources/technical-overview).
 And the way that State is handled is a direct consequence of that goal.
 State Management also becomes a lot less of an issue once you start following a clearly defined architectural style.
 I had to build a few iterations of Wisgen [\[11\]](https://github.com/Fasust/wisgen) to figure this out for myself.
 But once I implemented it with BLoC [\[7\]](https://www.youtube.com/watch?v=PLHln7wHgPE), I began to understand how Flutter could work in a large scale application.